microsoftgraph/microsoft-graph-docs/content/authorization/converged_auth.md

 The [Connect samples in the Microsoft Graph repo](https://github.com/microsoftgraph?utf8=%E2%9C%93&query=connect) provide simple examples of how to authenticate users and connect to Microsoft Graph across a wide range of platforms.

-In addition, the [Getting Started](http://graph.microsoft.io/en-us/docs/platform/rest#getting-started-with-the-microsoft-graph-api-and-rest) section contains detailed articles on how to create the above samples, including discussion of the authentication libraries used on each platform.
+In addition, the [Get Started](http://graph.microsoft.io/en-us/docs/platform/rest#getting-started-with-the-microsoft-graph-api-and-rest) section contains articles that describe how to create these sample apps, including the authentication libraries used on each platform.

 ## See also